The Science of Perceived Performance: How to Improve Website User Experience

 When talking about human time perception, we must be aware that time is always relative.

-How To Improve Perceived Performance
+How to Improve Website User Experience Performance

-Use Progress Bars and Activity Indicators
+1. Use Progress Bars and Activity Indicators

 Users want to know how long it will take and how far along they are in the process.

 If something takes more than 1 second but is still relatively fast, a progress bar is an excellent choice to demonstrate progress.
-If it’s less than one second, adding a spinner may have the opposite effect and feel slower.
+It assures the user that this delay is expected and informs that something is happening.

-Explain Time-Consuming Actions
+2. Explain Time-Consuming Actions

 If an action takes too long, explain the reason to the user.
 In addition, you should provide them with details and ideas of what they can do while they wait.
 For example, allow them to leave the page or do something else while you finish this operation in the background.

-Load Critical Content First
+3. Load Critical Content First

 What are the main actions that people want to execute on the page?
 Those should be loaded first and faster.
 Maybe they don’t even need the entire page loaded before completing their task.

-Predict the User’s Next Action
+4. Predict the User’s Next Action

 With enough data, we can predict the most likely next action a user will take.
 This can be preloaded and displayed immediately after the action.
-A two-step form can load the second step while the user is filling in the first part, and a checkout page can load the success image in the background before the user clicks on “Place order”.
+A two-step form can load the second step while the user is filling in the first part, and a checkout page can load the success image in the background before the user clicks on “Place order.”

 Optimizing your website to avoid the frustration and confusion of your audience is a powerful tool to build trust in your brand and improve user retention and sales.
 To do that, knowing your users’ behavior is essential.
 Make them happy and they will come back!